dchandra1985/portfolio/_posts/2018-12-16-K-means Clustering Algorithm using scikit-learn.md

 <img src="/images/output_18_1.png">

 Using the above plot, the choice of K for the given data can be 2 or 4.
-The data clustered using 4 seperate groups gives more meaning than grouping into 2 groups visually.
-So the correct choice for the given data is 4 as per the error convergence in the above plot.
+The better choice for the given data is 4 as per error convergence.

 <b>Clustering using K-means Clustering Algorithm</b>

 <img src="/images/output_18_2.png">

 The above plot shows the given data are clustered as 4 seperate groups with different colors and a centroid.
+The data clustered using 4 seperate groups gives more meaning than grouping into 2 groups visually.

 ### References :
 <div style="overflow-x:auto;">